perezsan/Shadow-RPC-Operator/START-HERE.md

 This resource has a step by step guide covering:
 1) [Configuring a Shadow Node](https://github.com/Shadowy-Super-Coder-DAO/Shadow-RPC-Operator/blob/main/1-How-to-configure-RPC-node.md)
-2) [Connecting](https://github.com/Shadowy-Super-Coder-DAO/Shadow-RPC-Operator/blob/main/2-How-to-connect-to-network.md) the Shadow Node to the `SSC-DAO Shadow Network`
+2) [Connecting](https://portal.genesysgo.net/) the Shadow Node to the `SSC-DAO Shadow Network` via the portal
-3) [Maintaining](https://github.com/Shadowy-Super-Coder-DAO/Shadow-RPC-Operator/blob/main/3-how-to-maintain-rpc-node.md) your Shadow Node for maximum rewards payouts
+3) [Maintaining](https://github.com/Shadowy-Super-Coder-DAO/Shadow-RPC-Operator/blob/main/3-FAQ-how-to-maintain-rpc-node.md) your Shadow Node for maximum rewards payouts

 If you are just getting started, walking through the `1-Configuring a Shadow Node` will be immensely helpful in learning the design of the machines and basic linux commands.
 The guide is designed to support a Linux novice.